 Take the container with you to the hospital, if possible.

 The provider will measure and monitor person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.

 - Activated charcoal

-The greatest risk of death and bad outcomes is seen in young children and older adults.
-Older persons are especially likely to suffer from problems of chronic (long-term) cardiac glycoside poisoning.
+Reduced heart function and heart rhythm disturbances can cause poor outcomes.
+Death can occur, especially in young children and older adults.
+Older people are especially likely to suffer from problems of long-term (chronic) cardiac glycoside poisoning.